Fall 2020 Scholarship Application deadline has been extended to June 30, 2020 due to COVID

 |Total||$ 26,185||$ 21,385|

-Tuition and Fees ‐ The average cost of tuition and fees for a typical graduate/professional student based on enrolling for 18 credit hours for Master/DAAC students and 10 credit hours for Doctor of Ministry students per academic year.
-The actual costs that a student incurs will vary depending on the student’s degree or certificate program.
+Tuition and Fees ‐ The average cost of tuition and fees for a typical graduate/professional student based on enrolling for 18 credit hours for Master and 10 credit hours for Doctor of Ministry students per academic year.
+The actual costs that a student incurs will vary depending on the student’s degree program.
 Tuition is $580 per credit hour for Master students and $560 per credit hour for Doctor of Ministry students.

 Room and Board ‐ A reasonable estimate of what it would cost to live in the Memphis area while attending school.
 Actual costs may vary by individual choices related to location and individual circumstances.

 Book and Supplies ‐ The average cost of books and supplies for a typical student for an entire academic year.